How to configure Magento / Magento 2 Filters with Layered Navigation?

 To verify the configurations were made correctly, go to Magento 2 frontend and move the mouse over the category in the top navigation menu.
 Being configured correctly, you, as well as users, will see a selection of filterable attributes.

 In case Magento 2 filters are not showing for some reason, check all the settings you made before.
-If you need to remove category filter from the basic layered navigation in Magento 2, see the settings above.
+If you need to remove the category filter from the basic layered navigation in Magento 2, see the settings above.